HOME Back

 HOME > Japan’s Local Treasures > Omiya Bonsai Village

-Six gardens and an art museum dedicated to bonsai
+Six gardens and an art museum dedicated to this traditional craft

 Saitama City